DACM, MSN, L.Ac., APN, RH(AHG)

 - Traditional Chinese Herbal Medicine

 He enhanced this training by graduating from David Winston’s Center for Herbal Studies in Washington, New Jersey.
 Here, he completed the two-year intense herbalist training program and a one-year graduate course.
 These programs encompassed Traditional Chinese Medicine, Ayurvedic herbal medicine, Cherokee herbal medicine, physio-medicalism, Thompsonian herbal medicine, Medicine of the Eclectics, Unani-Tibb and Western European Herbal medicine.
-He now holds the position of instructor of Traditional Chinese Medicine at the school.
+He now holds the position of instructor of Traditional Chinese Medicine and Ayurveda at the school.

 Over the course of his studies he learned Japanese Shiatsu and apprenticed with a master South African-Indian healer in ayurvedic reflexology and herbal therapy.

-After beginning practice in 2007 he continued his education by completing a program in Functional Medicine with the Institute of Functional Medicine, a bachelor of science in nursing, and finally a master of science in nursing at Felician University.
+After beginning practice in 2007 he continued his education by completing a program in Functional Medicine with the Institute of Functional Medicine, a bachelor of science in nursing, and a master of science in nursing at Felician University.

 As an acupuncturist and nurse practitioner, Andrew views each patient as a dynamic, holistic individual.
 His knowledge and practice of several different styles of acupuncture, including Japanese style, Acupuncture Physical Medicine (a musculoskeletal form of acupuncture involving trigger point release), Traditional/Classical Chinese Medicine, Dr. Tan’s Balance Method, and Die Da (martial arts trauma medicine), allows him to customize the optimal treatment to suit the patient’s condition and need.
 He takes a clinical approach to healing with natural, effective modalities and a holistic health and life-style approach to restoring balance and optimum health to the patient.
 His extensive and committed healing practice is complemented by his on-going training and teaching of the martial arts, yoga, meditation, and master-level Usui Reiki.
 Besides earning a black belt in Korean Tae Kwon Do, he has also studied the Yang style of Tai Chi, Qi Gong, Yin Fu Bagua Zhang, Shao Lin Long Fist and other styles.